-When the "rate" stereotype is applied to an activity edge, it specifies the number of objects and values that traverse the edge per time interval, that is, the rate they leave the source node and arrive at the target node.
+When the "rate" stereotype is applied to an activity edge, it specifies the expected value of the number of objects and values that traverse the edge per time interval, that is, the expected value rate at which they leave the source node and arrive at the target node.
 It does not refer to the rate at which a value changes over time.
 When the stereotype is applied to a parameter, the parameter must be streaming, and the stereotype gives the number of objects or values that flow in or out of the parameter per time interval while the behavior or operation is executing.
 Streaming is a characteristic of UML behavior parameters that supports the input and output of items while a behavior is executing, rather than only when the behavior starts and stops.
-The flow may be continuous or discrete, see the specialized rates in Section 11.3.2.9, "Model Library," on page 96, and "Discrete" on page 94.
-The "rate" stereotype has a rate property of type InstanceSpecification.
-The values of this property must be instances of classifiers stereotyped by "valueType" or "distributionDefinition", see Chapter 8: Blocks on page 33, and they must use units and dimensions appropriate to rates of flow.
+The flow may be continuous or discrete, see the specialized rates in 11.3.2.1 ("Continuous") and "Discrete" on page 99.
+The "rate" stereotype has a rate property of type ValueSpecification.
+The values of this property must be instances of classifiers stereotyped by "valueType" or "distributionDefinition", see Chapter 8, "Blocks."
 In particular, the denominator for units used in the rate property must be time units.

-- [1] The value of the rate attribute must be an instance specification that is typed by a classifier that is stereotyped by SysML::"valueType" or SysML::"distributionDefinition". - [2] When the "rate" stereotype is applied to a parameter, the parameter must be streaming. - [3] The rate of a parameter must be less than or equal to rates on edges that come into or go out from pins and parameters nodes corresponding to the parameter.
+- [1] When the "rate" stereotype is applied to a parameter, the parameter must be streaming. - [2] The rate of a parameter must be less than or equal to rates on edges that come into or go out from pins and parameters nodes corresponding to the parameter.

-11.3.2.9 Model Library
+11.3.3 Model Libraries